rixx/books.rixx.de/src/reviews/robert-a-heinlein/have-space-suit-will-travel.md

 travelling with a younger girl for a time – he acknowledges both his protective impulses and that they are not always appropriate, which was funny, charming, and somewhat impressive.

-## Further Reading

 My next Heinlein will be "The Moon is a Harsh Mistress", which feels less forbidding now that I know that Heinlein is readable.

-This book with its very real exploration of intergalactic space reminded me in tone and content of the [Young Wizards](https://books.rixx.de/reviews/2016/so-you-want-to-be-a-wizard) series that is really more space-faring that its name suggests, particularly the third part, [High Wizardry](https://books.rixx.de/reviews/2016/high-wizardry).